NayamulNirob/AndroidStudio_JAVA_Projects/README.md

 - 🩺 **Personalized Health Records**: Track your medical history, medications, and appointments.
 - 📶 **Offline Access**: Local storage with SQLite ensures your data is always available.
 - 👩‍💻 **User-Friendly Interface**: Intuitive and easy-to-navigate design.
-- ⏰ **Custom Reminders**: Stay on top of medications and appointments.
 - 🔒 **Data Privacy**: Your data stays secure on your device.

 ---